Asynchronous Transfer Mode: Virtual circuits

 An ATM network must establish a connection before two parties can send cells to each other.
 This is called a virtual circuit (VC).
-It can be a permanent virtual circuit (PVC), which is created administratively on the end points, or a switched virtual circuit (SVC), which is created as needed by the communicating parties.
+It can be a permanent virtual circuit (PVC), which is created administratively on the endpoints, or a switched virtual circuit (SVC), which is created as needed by the communicating parties.
 SVC creation is managed by signaling, in which the requesting party indicates the address of the receiving party, the type of service requested, and whatever traffic parameters may be applicable to the selected service.
 Call admission is then performed by the network to confirm that the requested resources are available and that a route exists for the connection.

 Motivation

 ATM operates as a channel-based transport layer, using VCs.
 This is encompassed in the concept of the virtual paths (VP) and virtual channels.
 Every ATM cell has an 8- or 12-bit virtual path identifier (VPI) and 16-bit virtual channel identifier (VCI) pair defined in its header.
 The VCI, together with the VPI, is used to identify the next destination of a cell as it passes through a series of ATM switches on its way to its destination.
 The length of the VPI varies according to whether the cell is sent on a user-network interface (at the edge of the network), or if it is sent on a network-network interface (inside the network).

 As these cells traverse an ATM network, switching takes place by changing the VPI/VCI values (label swapping).
 Although the VPI/VCI values are not necessarily consistent from one end of the connection to the other, the concept of a circuit is consistent (unlike IP, where any given packet could get to its destination by a different route than the others).
 ATM switches use the VPI/VCI fields to identify the virtual channel link (VCL) of the next network that a cell needs to transit on its way to its final destination.
 The function of the VCI is similar to that of the data link connection identifier (DLCI) in Frame Relay and the logical channel number and logical channel group number in X.25.

 Another advantage of the use of virtual circuits comes with the ability to use them as a multiplexing layer, allowing different services (such as voice, Frame Relay, IP).
-The VPI is useful for reducing the switching table of some virtual circuits which have common paths.
+The VPI is useful for reducing the switching table of some virtual circuits that have common paths.